DyegoMaas/Replicante/README.md

 Ever needed to use a running application as template for a new project?
 Replicante makes it easy to morph a living application into a completely new one.

-## Tutorial
+## Quick Tutorial

 Currently, replicating an existing application requires some steps.
-First thing, clone this repository.
+First thing, run `npm install -g replicante` to install *replicante CLI* globally.

 ### Defining the sample for replication